Net-Zero Emissions Pathways

-Please visit the Net-Zero Emissions Pathways page on AESO Engage, for information on this consultation and opportunities to participate.
+Please visit the Net-Zero Emissions Pathways Report page on AESO Engage, for information on this consultation.

 The AESO is committed to providing timely analysis and insights regarding the net-zero transformation.
 The AESO expects to follow this analysis with the following activities during the 2022 to 2024 period and will inform stakeholders as they progress: